Hendricks goes 9; Rizzo HRs, sanitizes; Cubs beat Brew 3-0

 TRAINER’S ROOM

 Brewers: Braun (back) got the start as the designated hitter and went 0 for 3.
-Manager Craig Counsell said Braun went through a full workout Thursday.
+Counsell said Braun went through a full workout Thursday.
 “I think he needed to feel good after yesterday and he reported feeling better than he did the day before,” Counsell said.
 “That’s a good sign.”

 Cubs: Rizzo was in the starting lineup after dealing with back trouble during summer camp. … Kris Bryant got the start at third after he was scratched from Wednesday’s exhibition game against Minnesota due to back stiffness.